MicrosoftDocs/azure-devops-yaml-schema/task-reference/docker-compose-v0.md

 **`nopIfNoDockerComposeFile`** - **No-op if no Docker Compose File**<br>
 `boolean`.
 Default value: `false`.<br>
 <!-- :::editable-content name="helpMarkDown"::: -->
-Specify a value to skip the task if the Docker Compose file does not exist.
+Specifies a value to skip the task if the Docker Compose file does not exist.
 This option is useful when the task offers optional behavior based on the existence of a Docker Compose file in the repository.
 <!-- :::editable-content-end::: -->
 <br>